 Is the University of Maryland (UMD) test-optional and, if so, what does test-optional mean?

 Why is UMD offering test-optional admission for Spring and Fall 2021 applicants?

 Due to the limitations of testing in some areas hardest hit by the COVID-19 pandemic, UMD has decided to allow all students to apply to the university and choose whether to submit official SAT/ACT scores to be used in the evaluation of their application.

 How do I indicate that I would like my application to be evaluated with or without my test scores?

-When students complete the application for admission, students will be emailed a link to a brief online form.
+Within two business days after submitting their application for admission, students will be emailed a link to a brief online form.
 One of the questions on this form will ask whether the student is submitting official SAT/ACT scores to be used in the evaluation of their application for admission.